 "Paris - Over 40 years of love and hate."
-Paris by pfsmalo
+Top 5 Page for this destination Paris by pfsmalo

 Having first come to Paris in October 1970, I moved from London in March 1971.
 Stayed just 18 months, during which time I married, and went back to London.
 We then decided to come back in May 1975 and have stayed in France ever since, albeit since 1980 in St. Malo.